Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Carthamus Tinctorius

-Prized for its circulation-boosting and pain-relieving properties, safflower can alleviate deep, hard and sore acne by resolving blood stasis.
-By moving stagnant blood, the plant helps to improve healing and reduce acne pain.
-Opening the channels, it also plays a role in menstrual cycle regulation.
+Prized for its circulation-boosting properties, safflower can alleviate deep, hard and sore acne by resolving blood stasis.
+By moving stagnant blood, the herb helps to improve healing and reduce acne pain.

 Dan Shen